RSFT functors for strong cobordisms and applications: Algebraic Formalism

 We represent $\overline{w}^i_1 \boxtimes\ldots \boxtimes \overline{w}^i_k$ by an ordered forest of labeled trees as follows.
 Then $\overline{s}$ is a formal linear combination of such forests.

-We represent the operation $p^{k,l}:S^kV\to S^lV$ by a graph with $k+l+1$ vertices, $k$ top input vertices, $l$ bottom output vertices and one middle vertex $\tikz\draw[black,fill=white] (0,-1) circle (0.4em);$ labeled by $p^{k,l}$ representing the operation type.
+We represent the operation $p^{k,l}:S^kV\to S^lV$ by a graph with $k+l+1$ vertices: $k$ top input vertices, $l$ bottom output vertices, and one middle vertex $\tikz\draw[black,fill=white] (0,-1) circle (0.4em);$ labeled by $p^{k,l}$ representing the operation type.

-So far the discussion is completely formal without any actual content, the real content is in the following interpretation of a glued graph, whose definition will be clear from one example.
+So far the discussion is completely formal without any actual content.
+The real content lies in the following interpretation of a glued graph, whose definition will be clear from an example.

 The above glued graph represents a forest: we first fix a representative $\overline{p}$ of $p^{2,3}(v_3v_4)$ in $\otimes^3V$.
 The glued forest in Figure \ref{fig:forest} represents $\pm (v_1\otimes v_2 \otimes \overline{p}\otimes v_5\otimes v_6)\boxtimes (v_7\otimes v_8)$.
-In the gluing, we do not create cycles in the glued graph, each dashed line represents the identity map, and each connected component represents a tree in the output.
-Drawing the input element as a forest of ordered trees with ordered leaves corresponding to that we are choosing representatives from the tensor product, not the symmetric product.
-Finally, when we draw the glued graph on a plane as above, i.e.\ choosing an order of the trees and leaves (hence edges will cross over each other), will determine a representative in the tensor product, but we view different orders as equivalent up to the obvious sign change.
-For example, the following is an equivalent gluing with Figure \ref{fig:forest} but with an extra sign when viewing it in the tensor product.
+In the gluing, we do not create cycles in the glued graph (which in the context of SFT translates to the fact that underlying curves of those SFT buildings, viewed as nodal curves, have arithmetic genus zero).
+Each dashed line represents the identity map, and each connected component represents a tree in the output.
+Drawing the input element as a forest of ordered trees with ordered leaves corresponds to choosing representatives from the tensor product, not the symmetric product.
+Finally, when we draw the glued graph on a plane as above (i.e., choosing an order of the trees and leaves, hence edges may cross), it will determine a representative in the tensor product, but we view different orders as equivalent up to the obvious sign change.
+For example, the following is an equivalent gluing to Figure \ref{fig:gluing}, but with an extra sign when viewing it in the tensor product.